 In The Trust’s latest advocacy investment, we are supporting the work of organizing people in communities experiencing the most inequities, and building policy infrastructure with and between grassroots* and grasstops** organizations.
 Over time, we anticipate supporting the building and bridging of relationships and power between grassroots and grasstops organizations, along with communities we work with through the Community Partnerships strategy.

 The deadline to submit letters of intent for the Building and Bridging Power strategy was on Feb.
 7, 2020.
-Organizations will be notified of the status of their letter by the end of February.
-The next step, invited grant applications, will then commence until April 3, 2020.
+Organizations were notified of the status of their letter in late February.
+The next step, invited grant applications, is now underway until May 1, 2020.
+(The original deadline of April 3 was extended due to the coronavirus pandemic.)
 For more information, please consult the information document or frequently asked questions, or contact Noelle Dorward, Colorado Trust advocacy and policy partner, via noelle [at] coloradotrust.org (email) or (303) 539-3134.

 The Trust will contract with an evaluator with expertise in evaluation of capacity building, community organizing, and policy and advocacy efforts; a strong learning orientation; and a commitment to equitable evaluation practices, to design and implement an evaluation and learning approach for the Building and Bridging Power strategy.
 The application deadline for the Request for Qualifications (RFQ) closed on January 10.
 Materials relevant to this process are below.